-ORACLE OF APOLLO in DELPHI-the centre of the universe
+ORACLE OF APOLLO in DELPHI-the center of the universe

 According to the myth, Zeus released two eagles.
 One flew east and the other one west.
-They met over Delphi, determining that the centre of the world was there.
-A temple dedicated to god Apollo was built there in the 7th c BC.
-The oracle of Apollo became a religious centre where common people and kings alike, came to consult the priestess of the sanctuary.
-Delphi was the most sacred place in the ancient world and thousands of pilgrims visited here, from kings and philosophers to common people to hear the prophesies of the Oracle and to watch and compete in the ancient games held here, the Pythian Games, similar to the Olympics.
+They met over Delphi, determining that the center of the world was there.
+A temple dedicated to the god Apollo was built there in the 7th c BC.
+The Oracle of Apollo became a religious center where common people and kings alike, came to consult the priestess of the sanctuary.
+Delphi was the most sacred place in the ancient world and thousands of pilgrims visited here, from kings and philosophers to common people to hear the prophecies of the Oracle and to watch and compete in the ancient games held here, the Pythian Games, similar to the Olympics.

 The ARCHAEOLOGICAL SITE consists of the temple of Apollo, the treasury houses, the theatre, and the stadium.
 DELPHI is one of the best archaeological sites in Greece with ancient temples and shrines placed along the sacred way, making Delphi one of the best places to visit all year round.
-The site consists of the temple of Apollo, the treasury houses of the City States, the ancient theatre, the stadium at the top of the hill, the gymnasium, and hippodrome.
+The site consists of the temple of Apollo, the treasury houses of the City-States, the ancient theatre, the stadium at the top of the hill, the gymnasium, and the Hippodrome.
 The sanctuary was built in an imposing location, on the slopes of Mt.
 Parnassus.
-The Temple of Apollo, the treasury house of the Athenians, the Polygonal wall, the treasury houses of the different city States — where treasures from all over Greece were kept, and the Theatre are some of the most important building.
+The Temple of Apollo, the treasury house of the Athenians, the Polygonal Wall, the treasury houses of the different city States — where treasures from all over Greece were kept, and the Theatre are some of the most important buildings.

 METEORA-THE ART OF NATURE

 Seeing the beautiful stone structure, surrounded by mist, is enough to make you understand why the monks and nuns selected this area for unceasing prayer.
-Today, from the many monasteries that existed, only six are open to the public: The monasteries of St. Nicholas Anapafsas, Grand Meteoron, Varlaam, Roussanou, Holy Trinity and St. Stephan.
+Today, of the many monasteries that existed, only six are open to the public: The monasteries of St. Nicholas Anapafsas, Grand Meteoro, Varlaam, Roussanou, Holy Trinity, and St. Stephan.
 It is worth noting that the religious monuments mostly visited in Greece are the Holy Meteora.

 Almost two million people visit the area of Meteora every year and admire this “unique” natural phenomenon.